bmorris3/eugene/README.rst

 Contributing
 ------------

-We love contributions! fleck is open source, built on open source, and we'd love to have you in our community.
+We love contributions! eugene is open source, built on open source, and we'd love to have you in our community.
 To contribute to ``eugene``, please follow the `Astropy dev guidelines
 <https://docs.astropy.org/en/stable/development/workflow/development_workflow.html>`_